-Resting on a bench after playing badminton for a while, I was looking at a guy playing with a child.
-Meanwhile, Archana sipped water and pulled out four cups she made that afternoon from her pocket.
-Placing her fingers beneath the four cups, she asked, “Reliving our school days.
-Choose a color darling.
-Red, blue, green or yellow?”
+Resting on a bench after playing badminton for a while, I was looking at him playing with a child.
+Meanwhile, Archana pulled out four cups from her pocket and placed her fingers beneath the four cups before she asked, “Just play along like our school days and choose a colour darling?”

-But before I could rush to him, Archana questioned again, “Oye!
-Choose a color.
+She just turned to look at the boy and when I looked at him, I realized it was Aadi.
+A smile appeared on my face and I wanted to go to him but before I started, Archana questioned again, “Oye!
+Choose a colour.
 Red, blue, green or yellow?” and I realized we were still on the bench and the boy and girl were playing in the same place as they were a few minutes ago.

 With a sense of disappointment, I replied, “Yellow.”

-Following that, she asked, “Choose a number in 3, 4, 7 and 8.”
+Following that, she asked again, “Choose a number in 3, 4, 7 and 8.”

 Without a moment of thought, I replied, “Four.”

 She unfolded the paper and read, “Meeting your... loved one.”